UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/update-interaction.md

   - Interaction Base Entity
 ---

-Update the states of an `InteractionBaseEntity` in the Uptick ID SDK.
+Update the states of an `InteractionBaseEntity` in the Privado ID SDK.

 ```dart
 Future<InteractionBaseEntity> updateInteraction({